MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

 ![Notepad_pp_Replaced](/images/npp_Replaced.png)

 Save the file in the \B\0 folder (assuming you are using the RunCPM emulator).
-Let's assume you called it TEST.VOC.
+Let's assume you called it TEST1.VOC.

 ## Step 3 - Compile the list of vocabulary words